The latest evidence in diet and mental health

-A recent review, examined the impact of dietary change on depression and anxiety symptoms.
-The review assessed 16 randomised controlled trials with over 45,800 participants.
+A recent review examined the impact of dietary change on depression and anxiety symptoms.

 The HELFIMED trial

-Mental health outcomes of the dietary group were compared to social support group.
-After 3 months of intervention, the dietary group showed significant reductions in depression and improved mental health in comparison to the social group.
+Mental health outcomes of the dietary group were compared to the social support group.
+After three months of intervention, the dietary group showed significant reductions in depression and improved mental health compared to the social group.
 Notably, these improvements were sustained 6 months from the start of the intervention.

 What is your understanding of a Mediterranean-type diet?